libertyernie/PillowfortFs/README.md

 An F# / .NET library for logging into https://pillowfort.io.

+**For the time being, any development on this library will occur in the [CrosspostSharp](https://github.com/libertyernie/CrosspostSharp) repo.**

 Features:
 * Scraping username and avatar
 * Listing posts by user